Data requests

 We welcome requests from researchers and clinicians for de-identified data.

-Data requests for research and audit purposes, are used to improve the care and outcomes for patients with breast cancer in New Zealand.
+Data requests for research and audit purposes, are used to improve the care and outcomes for patients with breast cancer in Aotearoa New Zealand.

-- Diagnosis
+- Diagnosis (breast symptoms and referral)

 - Faster cancer treatment